Dime novel

-The dime novel is a form of late 19th-century and early 20th-century U.S. popular fiction issued in series of inexpensive paperbound editions.
+The dime novel is a form of late 19th-century and early 20th-century American popular fiction issued in series of inexpensive paperbound editions.
 The term dime novel has been used as a catchall term for several different but related forms, referring to story papers, five- and ten-cent weeklies, "thick book" reprints, and sometimes early pulp magazines.
+Dime novels are similar in form and content to British penny dreadfuls and story papers, which were produced at the same time.

 The term was used as a title as late as 1940, in the short-lived pulp magazine Western Dime Novels.
 In the modern age, the term dime novel has been used to refer to quickly written, lurid potboilers, usually as a pejorative to describe a sensationalized but superficial literary work.

 History

 In 1860, the publishers Erastus and Irwin Beadle released a new series of cheap paperbacks, Beadle's Dime Novels.
 Dime novel became a general term for similar paperbacks produced by various publishers in the early twentieth century.
 The first book in the Beadle series was Malaeska, the Indian Wife of the White Hunter, by Ann S. Stephens, dated June 9, 1860.
 The novel was essentially a reprint of Stephens's earlier serial, which had appeared in the Ladies' Companion magazine in February, March and April 1839.
 It sold more than 65,000 copies in the first few months after its publication as a dime novel.
 Dime novels varied in size, even in the first Beadle series, but were mostly about 6.5 by 4.25 in, with 100 pages.
 The first 28 were published without a cover illustration, in a salmon-colored paper wrapper.
 A woodblock print was added in issue 29, and the first 28 were reprinted with illustrated covers.
 The books were priced, of course, at ten cents.

 This series ran for 321 issues and established almost all the conventions of the genre, from the lurid and outlandish story to the melodramatic double titling used throughout the series, which ended in the 1920s.
 Most of the stories were frontier tales reprinted from the numerous serials in the story papers and other sources, but many were original stories.

 As the popularity of dime novels increased, original stories came to be the norm.
 The books were reprinted many times, sometimes with different covers, and the stories were often further reprinted in different series and by different publishers.